Crawley Irish Festival 2015

-Children are catered for in the festival play area, a fair, football, art, songs and storytelling by Deirdre O Byrne with particular emphasis on Irish traditions and folklore.
+Children are catered for in the festival play area, a fair, football, art, songs and storytelling with particular emphasis on Irish traditions and folklore.

 And there’s more:

-- A celebrated photographer Gerry Molumby has a fantastic display of his Irish photos from all over.
+- Celebrated photographer Gerry Molumby has a fantastic display of his Irish photos from all over.

 - An Siopa… don’t forget to call and stock up on your Irish Produce.

-IrishTV.ie (who broadcast on Sky 191 and Freesat 400) are visiting with a film crew to record this year’s festival.
-The show will be televised the following week.
+IrishTV.ie who broadcast on Sky 191 and Freesat 400 are visiting with a film crew to record this year’s festival with the show being televised the following week.